 Maybe I’m just a philistine, but I had a hard time getting into RPGs on the NES.
 I loved the idea of them, but even at the time when they were cutting edge, it just felt like they were a bit rough to me.
-To this day I still haven’t even played Mother 1, the prequel to my favorite game, EarthBound, because I find RPGs of that era so hard to get into.
+To this day I still haven’t even played the original Mother, the predecessor to my favorite game, EarthBound, because I find RPGs of that era so hard to get into.

 Additionally of particular note: Final Fantasy VII (PS1) – Matt Jonas

 The game that brought you a thousand fanfiction stories chronicling the deep love between Cloud and Sephiroth.
 The game that brought you hundreds of hours of wonder and amazement.

 Final Fantasy VII is a game that, when I played it as a kid, just completely shattered me into a million pieces.
 In a good way, that is.
 The first Final Fantasy that I had seriously tried to play, and the first and only Final Fantasy game that I have even beaten.

 But that isn’t the only reason why I consider it to be the most special—being the first RPG that I ever slaved over and poured hours and hours into, I can remember so much of the game even now.
 When I design characters I find myself influenced by the works of Tetsuya Nomura, who did the designs for FFVII.
 I am influenced by the set design, the pre-rendered backgrounds and the texturing work that must have gone into them.
 When I look at Final Fantasy VII, I see a game that has yet to be topped by anyone.

 Of particularly particular note: Final Fantasy VIII (PC) – Nathaniel Hoover